-- Provides mechanism to provide extra protection for exceptional ecological or recreational significance.
-These are often called ONRWs.
+- Provides mechanism to provide additional protection for water of exceptional ecological or recreational significance.
+These are often called Outstanding National Resource Waters or ONRWs.

 Alaska's current antidegradation policy, adopted in 1997, is found in the Water Quality Standards regulations at 18 AAC 70.015.
 EPA approved Alaska's policy with the stipulation that Alaska write implementation guidance.
 DEC adopted interim implementation methods in July 2010, but has yet to develop and adopt final implementation procedures.

 History of Antidegradation

 DEC began its recent antidegradation efforts in 2008 with a contractor produced report that outlined several options for the State to develop antidegradation implementation guidance and policy.
 Then in 2009, DEC hosted a public workshop on antidegradation issues.
 The purpose of the conference was to inform policy makers, wastewater discharge permittees, permit writers and interested public regarding options for implementation procedures.
 From information gathered in the workshop DEC formulated and adopted the Interim Antidegradation Implementation Methods in 2010.
 In 2012, DEC assembled a stakeholder workgroup, comprised of representatives from state resource agencies, industry and non-governmental sources, to evaluate options and to provide recommendations on various core elements for the final antidegradation implementation methods to be developed by DEC.
 In January 2013, the workgroup completed a final report that highlights key issues and makes recommendations for drafting new antidegradation implementation regulations.

 DEC Division of Water staff drafted antidegradation implementation method regulations, which were posted for formal public comment on January 13th, 2014.
 The department will accept comments throughout the 60 day public comment period ending March 17th, 2014.